yiisoft/yii2-app-advanced/docs/guide/start-installation.md

 > Docker networking creates a DNS entry for the host `mysql` available from your `backend` and `frontend` containers.

-If you want to use another database, such a Postgres, please visit the [guide](http://www.yiiframework.com/doc-2.0/guide-index.html).
+> If you want to use another database, such a Postgres, uncomment the corresponding section in `docker-compose.yml` and update your database connection.

+>         'dsn' => 'pgsql:host=pgsql;dbname=yii2advanced',

+For more information about Docker setup please visit the [guide](http://www.yiiframework.com/doc-2.0/guide-index.html).

 Run the migrations